UCDenver-ccp/Knowtator-2.0/README.md

 ![After installation][installation image]
 Add as a View to a Protege tab by going to Window -> Views -> Miscellaneous Views -> Knowtator

-## Features
+## Concept Annotation

-### Annotate with ontology terms

 Protege is first and foremost, an ontology editor.
-This plugin is intended to make use of Protege's built-in OWL-API to annotate text with OWL classes.
-To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the ![][plus] button.
+This plugin is intended to make use of Protege's built-in OWL-API to annotate text with OWL entities.
+To do so, simply select a term from the Class Hierarchy (Window -> Views -> Class views -> Class hierarchy), highlight a span of text in a document, and click the ![][plus] button and select "Add new conecpt".

 To remove the selected icon, click the ![][remove] button.

-To change the color assignment of an OWL class, click the ![][change color] button
+To change the color assignment of an OWL class, click the ![][change color] button.

+Annotations will appear as highlights in the text.
+Each annotation can have multiple discontinuous text spans.
+To add a span to an annotation, select the text to include in the span, then click the ![][plus] button and select "Add span to concept".

+The other properties associated with an annotation are an annotation ID which is automatically generated when the annotation is made and an annotator which is discussed [below](#Profiles).

+## Profiles

+Knowtator uses profile system to keep track of who is making each annotation.
+This allows for the calculation of [inter-annotator agreement)[inter-annotator-agreement] metrics.
+A default annotator is used for each project unless the user creates their own profile.
+To manage profiles, click ![][menu] and then "Profile".
+Here you can enter a profile name and add it, remove profiles, and see the color choices for each concept.

+To change to a different active profile, simply select it in the profile list.

+To change the color associated with a concept, click on the concept in the color list.

+To view only annotation made by the active profile, in the tool bar above the text pane, select the "Profile" check box.
+This will filter out all annotation not made by the active profile.

-### Inter-Annotator Agreement
+## Inter-Annotator Agreement

 IAA between the annotators in the same project can be run.
 Select the types of IAA you wish to run from the IAA menu and click IAA -> Run IAA.
 Select a folder for the results to be written to.

-### Graphical Annotations

-Open the graph viewer by clicking ![][graph viewer].

-To add the selected annotation to the graph viewer, simply click ![][plus] in the graph viewer.
-You will see the node apear in the viewer.

-To add a relation (edge), first select an object property (these can be found in the Object property hierarchy view in Window -> Views -> Object property views -> Object property hierarchy), then hover over a node in the viewer until a pointer hand appears.
-Click and drag between nodes to make a connection.

-### Annotation Information
+## Relation Annotation

-Selecting a span will show its meta-data in the right-hand side of the view.
+In addition to concept annotation in text, Knowtator has also been updated to support relation annotation.
+Relation annotations are made by connecting two concept annotations with an OWL object property.
+Just like the RDF triple subject-predicate-object model, relation annotations assert a relationship between two entities.
+These relationships form a directed graph.

+To begin making relation annotations, open the graph viewer by clicking ![][graph viewer].
+The graph viewer is used to create graph spaces and display relations.
+Selecting a concept annotation in the text pane, and then clicking the ![][plus] in the graph viewer will bring that concept annotation into the current graph space.
+It will display as a rectangle witht the color of the concept annotation and contain each of the concept annotation's the text spans.
+Once two or more concept annotations are in the graph space, select an object property (Window -> Views -> Object property views -> Object property hierarchy), then hover your mouse over a concept annotation node until it becomes a pointer finger.
+Click and drag the arrow to another concept annotation node.
+A window will appear allowing you to choose a quantifier or negate the relation.

+## Acknowledgements

 All icons used are from https://icons8.com/

+Thank you to Philip Ogren, the author of the original Knowtator.

 [knowtator link]:https://github.com/UCDenver-ccp/Knowtator-2.0/releases/latest
 [protege link]:http://protege.stanford.edu/products.php#desktop-protege